EyitopeIO/human-reaction-test-vhdl/README.md

 # human-reaction-test-vhdl
 Use an FPGA to code the logic for a human reaction time to the blinking of a light.
-This was Archie Dakin myself coding a human reaction test with VHDL on Nexsys4.
+This was Archie and Dakin myself coding a human reaction test with VHDL on Nexsys4.
 We had each other during development; good brainstorming sessions.
 Doughlas Agho joined only helped with docs.

 This [video](demo/Vhdl.mp4) shows you the end result.
 Schematics [here](rtl_schematic.pdf).
 Test bench and simulations [here](./Schematics/).
 [Nexys-4-DDR-Master.xdc](./Nexys-4-DDR-Master.xdc) is the constraint file for the Nexys4 DDR.